 US House to vote next week on TikTok crackdown bill

+Prior efforts had stalled over the last year amid heavy lobbying by the company

-WASHINGTON (Reuters) – The US House of Representatives will fast-track a vote next week on legislation that would give China's ByteDance six months to divest from short video app TikTok or face a US ban after a committee unanimously approved the measure on Thursday.
+WASHINGTON (Reuters) - The U.S. House of Representatives will fast-track a vote next week on legislation that would give China's ByteDance six months to divest from short video app TikTok or face a U.S. ban after a committee unanimously approved the measure Thursday.

 Prior efforts had stalled over the last year amid heavy lobbying by the company.